MiniKimmy/c-dsa/leetcode/easy/637/averageOfLevels.md

 The average value of nodes on level 0 is 3,  on level 1 is 14.5, and on level 2 is 11.
 Hence return [3, 14.5, 11].
 ```

-**Note:**<br\>
+**Note:**<br/>
-    The range of node's value is in the range of 32-bit signed integer.<br\>
+    The range of node's value is in the range of 32-bit signed integer.<br/>

 ## hints:
     * BFS Skill
 ```
     1. When first time got the whole 'Border Path' in one Node, we can let it flush all this Paths at this moment.
     2. It means we finds all ways in a crossroad such as called "A-Road", we can show around.
     Every path we also can see another crossroads, and mark down this crossroad in Queue with the order the path of "A-Road" you comes first.

     just like this Question Example:
     ex: "A-Road"(3)  : 9 20